sitamgithub-MSIT/streamlit-app-builder/README.md

 # Streamlit App Builder

-Streamlit is an open-source framework designed for building applications in Machine Learning and Data Science.
+Streamlit is an open-source framework designed to build machine learning and data science applications.
 This specific project is a Streamlit application that helps users create other Streamlit applications.
 It allows users to upload mockups or generate code in text mode, making the process of developing Streamlit applications simpler and more efficient.

 ## Project Structure